Foot Domination

 Psychology

 The appeal rests on consensual status reversal.
-By making a partner attend to the body's least prestigious part, the scene dramatises a hierarchy that both participants find arousing, the dominant through the experience of being served and obeyed, the submissive through release into a low, cared-for, controlled role.
-This is the same mechanism that animates humiliation play and degradation kink generally; foot domination simply localises it on the foot.
-For most practitioners it is an ordinary, benign variation of erotic interest rather than a sign of pathology, consistent with the modern clinical view that fetishistic interests warrant attention only when they cause distress, impairment, or involve a non-consenting person.
+By making a partner attend to the body's least prestigious part, the scene dramatises a hierarchy that both participants find arousing: the dominant through the experience of being served and obeyed, the submissive through release into a low, cared-for, controlled role.
+This is the same mechanism that drives humiliation play and degradation kink generally; foot domination localises it on the foot.
+For most practitioners it is an ordinary, benign variation of erotic interest rather than a sign of pathology, consistent with the modern clinical view that fetishistic interests warrant attention only when they cause distress or impairment or involve a non-consenting person.

 Prevalence & culture

-Feet are by a wide margin the most common body-part fetish: in the large online survey by Scorolli et al. (2007) they accounted for roughly 47% of body-part fetish preferences.
+Feet are by a wide margin the most common body-part fetish.
+In the large online survey by Scorolli et al. (2007), which analysed 381 fetish discussion groups with at least 5,000 participants, feet and toes were the single most common target, preferred by roughly 47% of those sampled among body-part interests.
 Foot domination is a narrower, role-framed slice of that interest, so its prevalence is far lower, estimated here at around 2% of adults, with active but specialised communities on FetLife and adult platforms and a recurring presence in professional domination.
 Because no survey isolates the dominant-framed practice from foot interest at large, this figure is a low-confidence estimate scaled down from foot-fetish data.

 Safety, consent & law

 Between consenting adults, foot domination is legal and benign, raising no inherent legal concern.
 As with all power exchange, the essentials are explicit negotiation, a safeword, and attention to physical safety, especially keeping the airway clear during any foot-gagging and observing ordinary hygiene.
+Because a spoken safeword is useless once the mouth is occupied, agree a non-verbal signal — a dropped object, or a set number of taps — before any foot-gagging begins, and treat weight placed on the chest or throat as a separate, higher-risk decision rather than an extension of the same scene.
 Conduct it only with informed, enthusiastic, ongoing consent.

 - Foot Worship55/100Power, Roles & ScenariosThe submissive, reverent practice of kissing, massaging, caressing or venerating a partner's feet, usually inside a dominance-and-submission dynamic.
 It names an activity and a ritual of devotion rather than the underlying attraction, which is the foot fetish.55